 Plotting a Point in the Coordinate Plane

 In this section, we are going to learn how to plot a point on the coordinate plane.
-Let's take an example of point P = (5,6).
+Let's take the example of point P = (5, 6).
 To plot a point in the coordinate plane, follow the steps given below:

-- Step 1: Draw two perpendiculars, X-axis and Y-axis.
+- Step 1: Draw two perpendiculars, the X-axis and Y-axis.